Jon Rennard: Brimbledon Fair

 One of the tracks on that album is "The Bailiff's Daughter of Islington", Child ballad number 105.
 Rennard offers traditional rendering of traditional material, deftly sung and played on an acoustic guitar.
 Beside the title song, other traditional songs include "Broom Besoms", "Go From My Window", "I Live Not Where I Love", and "The Sheffield Apprentice", the latter two sung unaccompanied.
 There is also "The Old Man's Lament", adapted by Ian Campbell from the traditional Scottish ditty, "Nicky Tams", and his own compositions: "The Ballad of Joseph Myers" about a public hanging in 1864, "The Eigerwand" about a failed attempt to climb the Eiger mountain, "Lullaby", and "Regency", the latter an instrumental piece on guitar.

 The Parting Glass

-Rennard's second album was entitled The Parting Glass, produced by Traditional Sound Recordings in Macclesfield, England, based on live recordings at the Bate Hall Folk Club in Macclesfield, on November 1970.
+Rennard's second album was entitled The Parting Glass, produced by Traditional Sound Recordings in Macclesfield, England, based on live recordings at the Bate Hall Folk Club in Macclesfield, in November 1970.
 The album appeared in 1971 after his death.
 Traditional songs in that album include "The Parting Glass", "Holmfirth Anthem", "Banks of Sweet Primroses", "Garners Gay", "The Captain's Apprentice", "The Female Drummer Boy", and "Follow the Plough".
 In addition, there is "In Your Smile", a love song of his, "Gay Sailor Jack McKoy", a satire of his, and "Jumbo the Elephant", composed by Leon Rosselson, about an animal breaking loose from bondage.